Appalachian State University: Athletic bands

 The Hayes School of Music provides support for the Mountaineers at all home football games with the Marching Mountaineers, and at all home basketball games with the Appalachian Pep Band.
 The Marching Mountaineers travel to a select few away games each football season.
 The director of the athletic bands is Dr. Jason P. Gardner.
-In addition to supporting the athletic department, the Marching Mountaineers have assisted the Rho Tau chapter of Phi Mu Alpha Sinfonia in hosting the Appalachian Marching Band Festival annually.
-The festival has been on hiatus since 2019 due to stadium construction and the COVID-19 pandemic.

 In media

 In 2004, a committee for the Appalachian Family Caravan tour created a promotional video titled "Hot Hot Hot", shown throughout the area by Chancellor Kenneth E. Peacock.
 The video became an inadvertent internet phenomenon and was featured on VH1's Web Junk 20 program in early 2006.
 The video was never intended to promote Appalachian State to anyone but the Family Caravan, much less as a recruiting tool for prospective students.
 The video is no longer used by the university, due to student and alumni protests.

-In 2002, MTV's program Road Rules visited ASU to produce an episode called Campus Crawl, aired on-campus during an annual, winter student swimming event called the "Polar Plunge".
+In 2002, MTV's program Road Rules visited App State to produce an episode called Campus Crawl, aired on-campus during an annual, winter student swimming event called the "Polar Plunge".
 The show's participants also crossed a high-wire strung between Coltrane and Gardner Halls.

 On March 16, 2012, Appalachian State placed a tenured sociology professor on administrative leave for a variety of charges, which included showing an anti-pornography documentary, The Price of Pleasure.
 This move gained national attention from the academic community.